You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 Ingredients You’ll Need

-• Dairy-free option: Swap in Kite Hill dairy-free cream cheese and Miyoko’s vegan butter.
-Both have been tested and the result is just as rich and creamy.
+Dairy-free option: Kite Hill dairy-free cream cheese and Miyoko’s vegan butter both work here and have been tested.
+The result is just as rich.

 How to Make Boursin Cheese

-Add the softened cream cheese and softened butter to a large bowl.
-Use a hand mixer or stand mixer with the paddle attachment.
-Beat on high speed for one to two minutes until combined and slightly fluffy.
+Add both to a large bowl.
+Use a hand mixer or a stand mixer fitted with the paddle attachment.
+Beat on high speed for one to two minutes until just combined and slightly fluffy.
+Stop here.
+Do not keep going.

 Scrape down the sides of the bowl.
-Add all the spices and dried herbs.
-Blend for one more minute until evenly distributed, scraping down the sides as needed.
+Add all the garlic powder, dried herbs, salt, and pepper at once.
+Blend again for about one minute until everything is evenly distributed.
+Scrape down the sides once more and give it a final quick mix.

 Flavor Variations

-Classic Garlic and Herb (this recipe): The base.
-Use as written.
+Classic Garlic and Herb (this recipe): Use as written.
+This is the one.

-Extra garlic: Increase garlic powder to 2 teaspoons and add a pinch of onion powder.
+Extra garlic: Increase garlic powder to one teaspoon and add a pinch of onion powder.

-Shallot and chive: Swap the dill and marjoram for 1 tablespoon of dried chives and a pinch of dried shallot or onion powder.
+Shallot and chive: Swap the dill and marjoram for one tablespoon of dried chives and a pinch of dried shallot or onion powder.
+Milder and slightly sweet.

-Pepper: Add 1 teaspoon of coarsely ground black pepper to the base recipe.
-This is the one that’s exceptional on crackers.
+Pepper: Add one teaspoon of coarsely ground black pepper to the base recipe.
+This version on crackers is exceptional.

-Fig and balsamic: Stir in 2 tablespoons of fig jam and 1 teaspoon of balsamic glaze at the end.
-Don’t beat — fold it in for ribbons of sweetness.
+Fig and balsamic: Stir in two tablespoons of fig jam and one teaspoon of balsamic glaze at the very end.
+Fold, don’t beat.
+You want ribbons of sweetness, not a uniform mixture.

 how to make boursin cheese